-Strada Environmental Ltd can boast a diverse customer base covering most locations in Scotland.
-We are approved asbestos removal contractors for many of the local authorities, colleges and universities, Health boards, MOD service providers, construction companies and house builders.
+Strada Environmental Ltd can boast a diverse customer base covering all locations in not only Scotland but the UK also.
+We are an approved asbestos removal contractors for many of the local authorities, colleges and universities, health boards, MOD service providers, construction companies and house builders.
 We pride ourselves in the quality of service we provide, the speed at which we respond to enquiries and the no nonsense, straight forward approach we take with every job that we do.

-No job is too small and we are happy to process enquiries from domestic customers as well as large companies.
+No job is too small and we are happy to process enquiries from domestic and large commercial customers.

 Asbestos Removal works fall into three categories